Payment Protection Insurance (PPI)

 How long will my claim take?

-Our average claim timeframe is between 8-16 weeks from the date the lender acknowledges the claim, to a decision being made.
+Your claim will start with the Pre-submission stage first.
+On average within 6 weeks from the request being sent to the lender, a response is received which will determine your PPI status.
+Then, our average claim timeframe is between 8-16 weeks from the date the lender acknowledges the claim to a decision being made.
 If your lender cannot keep to this deadline then we will liaise with them in the first instance and, if necessary, present your case to the Financial Ombudsman Service, in a bid to bring your case to a conclusion as soon as possible.

 Will my claim affect my relationship with my lender?